Sikhism: Growth of Sikhism

 After its inception, Sikhism grew as it gained converts among Hindus and Muslims in the Punjab region.
 In 1539, Guru Nanak chose his disciple Lahiṇā as a successor to the Guruship rather than either of his sons.
 Lahiṇā was named Guru Angad and became the second guru of the Sikhs.
 Nanak conferred his choice at the town of Kartarpur on the banks of the river Ravi.
 Sri Chand, Guru Nanak's son was also a religious man, and continued his own commune of Sikhs.
 His followers came to be known as the Udasi Sikhs, the first parallel sect of Sikhism that formed in Sikh history.
 The Udasis believe that the Guruship should have gone to Sri Chand, since he was a man of pious habits in addition to being Nanak's son.

-Guru Angad, before joining Guru Nanak's commune, worked as a pujari (priest) and religious teacher centered around Hindu goddess Durga.
+Guru Angad, before joining Guru Nanak's commune, worked as a pujari (priest) and religious teacher centred around Hindu goddess Durga.
 On Nanak's advice, Guru Angad moved from Kartarpur to Khadur, where his wife Khivi and children were living, until he was able to bridge the divide between his followers and the Udasis.
 Guru Angad continued the work started by Guru Nanak and is widely credited for standardising the Gurmukhī script as used in the sacred scripture of the Sikhs.

 Guru Amar Das became the third Sikh guru in 1552 at the age of 73.
 He adhered to the Vaishnavism tradition of Hinduism for much of his life, before joining the commune of Guru Angad.
 Goindval became an important centre for Sikhism during the Guruship of Guru Amar Das.
 He was a reformer, and discouraged veiling of women's faces (a Muslim custom) as well as sati (a Hindu custom).
 He encouraged the Kshatriya people to fight in order to protect people and for the sake of justice, stating this is Dharma.
 Guru Amar Das started the tradition of appointing manji (zones of religious administration with an appointed chief called sangatias), introduced the dasvandh (tithe) system of revenue collection in the name of guru and as pooled community religious resource, and the famed langar tradition of Sikhism where anyone, without discrimination of any kind, could get a free meal in a communal seating.
 The collection of revenue from Sikhs through regional appointees helped Sikhism grow.